Power pop: 1980s–1990s: Alternative rock

 In the 1980s and 1990s, power pop continued as a commercially modest genre with artists such as Redd Kross and the Spongetones.
 The later records of XTC also became a touchstone for bands such as Jellyfish and the Apples in Stereo, while Big Star developed an avid cult following among members of later bands like R.E.M. and the Replacements who expressed esteem for the group's work.
 Many bands who were primarily influenced by Big Star blended power pop with the ethos and sounds of alternative rock.
 AllMusic cited Teenage Fanclub, Material Issue, and the Posies as "critical and cult favorites".

 In 1991, the Los Angeles Times's Chris Willman identified Jellyfish, the Posies, and Redd Kross as the leaders of a "new wave of rambunctious Power Pop bands that recall the days when moptops were geniuses, songs were around three minutes long and a great hook--a catchy melodic phrase that "hooks" the listener—was godhead."
 Members of Jellyfish and Posies said that they were drawn to 1960s artists because of the 1980s music they influenced.
 At the time, it was uncertain whether the movement could have mainstream success.
 Karen Glauber, editor of Hits magazine, said that "The popular conception is that these bands are 'retro,' or not post-modern enough because they're not grunge and because the Posies are from Seattle and don't sound like Mudhoney."

 Velvet Crush's Ric Menck credited Nirvana with ultimately making it "possible for people like Matthew [Sweet] and the Posies and Material Issue and, to some extent, us to get college radio play."
 As power pop "gained the attention of hip circles", many older bands reformed to record new material that was released on independent labels.
-Chicago label Numeru Uno issued a series of albums called Yellow Pills that compiled new tracks by these groups as well as contemporary bands.
+Chicago label The Numero Group issued a compilation album called Yellow Pills: Prefill, featuring overlooked pop tracks from 1979–1982.
 For the rest of decade, AllMusic writes, "this group of independent, grass-roots power-pop bands gained a small but dedicated cult following in the United States."

+With the rise of bands like the Apples In Stereo, power pop became a major component of the Elephant 6 music collective's identity often mixing with psychedelic and Slacker rock.